roberts-andy/petFinderSearch/README.md

 Some things that I would like to keep in mind:

 * This function will only be called once every few minutes.
 The API account allowed me to make 1000 calls per day.There are 1,440 minutes in a day.
 So I will run the function once every 2 minutes.
 While I would like it to run "quickly" I am not concerned with eeking out every ounce of performnce.
+The technologies that we will use are extremely scalable and capable of high throughput -- but I am not going to spent a ton of time optimizing them or testing for that here.
 * We may want to change the search criteria from time to time.
 I would like to do this without pushing new code.
 * I may want to make some changes and test without affecting the running app.
 Keep your user base in mind - my user base is my wife: thouh shalt not crash your wife's app.